|College sports try to fend off blitz from economy|

 Nearly three years ago, billionaire booster T. Boone Pickens made a $165 million gift to his beloved Cowboys, the largest donation ever for a college athletic program.
 Through investments, he expected to grow the fund to a staggering $420 million, the money going to renovate the football stadium, build an indoor practice facility and construct a massive athletic village with new facilities for the baseball, softball, tennis, equestrian, soccer and tracks teams.

-e room for the construction, but the projects were put on hold until there's enough money.
+The plan fell apart along with the stock market.
+An area of several city blocks was cleared to make room for the construction, but the projects were put on hold until there's enough money.
 Pickens recently kicked in another $63 million, making up for some of the shortfall but far shy of his original goal.

 On a far smaller scale, other schools should be planning for similar cutbacks.